Updated Summer 2022. Also, be sure to check out my new Spoken Word and Slam Poetry Resource Hub

 2. Build Your Cypher: Connect with Other Writers

-There is a stereotype that writing is an intensely personal, individual act.
+There is a stereotype that writing *must* be an intensely personal, individual act.
 And I don’t think that’s right.
 To me, writing is about community.
-Many high schools and colleges have spoken word clubs, and showing up to those can be a great first step.
+Many high schools and colleges have poetry clubs, and showing up to those can be a great first step.
 If you’re a student and your school doesn’t have one, start one!
 For those of us not in school, maybe there’s a local literary or arts organization that offers a writing circle.
+There are also online writing circles, like Neil Hilborn’s.

 As an introvert, I also know that this point can also be easier said than done.
 But it doesn’t have to be as formal as a club or student organization.
 What counts is community—maybe it’s just a circle of friends who meet up once a week to give each other feedback.
 Maybe it’s an online document that multiple people can edit.
 Maybe it’s literally just one other person.
-But getting feedback from other writers, having someone to bounce ideas around with (and not just trade Instagram likes)—that can be really powerful.
+But getting feedback from other writers, having someone to bounce ideas around with—that can be really powerful.